 If you were playing blackjack online in the early 2000s, you’d have found it impossible to count cards – because all the games were powered by random number generators.
 These days, however, it’s a different story.
 Live casino blackjack connects players to real-life croupiers, making it possible to count cards through a high-quality video stream.
-See, in the intervening years, online casinos have become increasingly more immersive and engaging – thanks to innovations in digital technology, and growing market competition.
+See, in the intervening years, best paying online casinos have become increasingly more immersive and engaging – thanks to innovations in digital technology, and growing market competition.

 Today, you can even play at a casino site with a Vegas theme – complete with iconic landmarks from the city and an immersive soundtrack.
 You might want to play blackjack at what’s perhaps the most unique online casino on the market, so you can feel just like the MIT team did in Vegas while you’re reading the book.
 Mezrich has gone on to pen a sequel, as well as many other fiction and non-fiction books set in the world of gambling.